auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ## Problem #4: Leap Year

-The application determines whether a certain year is a leap year.
+Create an application that determines whether a certain year is a leap year or not.

 ### Test data: